Miami University - Oxford Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Miami University - Oxford, approximately 38% of students took out student loans averaging $7,867 a year.
-That adds up to $31,468 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Miami University - Oxford, approximately 42% of students took out student loans averaging $8,349 a year.
+That adds up to $33,396 over four years for those students.

-The student loan default rate at Miami University - Oxford is 7.4%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Miami University - Oxford is 5.8%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Miami University - Oxford Undergraduate Student Diversity